 Now here we are at our third duty section and I'm far away from everything and everyone.
 We have one set of very close friends that we spend time with just about every day.
 Our daughters are best friends, and they're the first people we call whenever we hear about anything fun, or we just want to hang out.
 Aside from that, I have not met really any new people at all.

-1. Your husband's friends’ wives.
+- Your husband's friends' (or coworker's) wives.
 He has friends, they can't spend a zillion hours a week together and not have found friends.
 Ask about his friends and invite them over.

 - Facebook.
 There are seriously at least 83 Navy wife groups in every duty station.
 Where we are stationed, there is a new one every few days.
 You can search “Navy Wives in (your state, duty station) or “(ship name) Navy Wives” or ask your Ombudsman.